DCS-gRPC/Custodian/README.md

   specific player
 * Send chat messages to players on servers.
 Including by coalition or direct to a specific player
+* Transmit to players using SRS on servers.
+Including by coalition.
 * Kick players from servers
 * Ban and unban players using the built-in DCS ban system (No SLMod support as yet) as well as list banned players
+* Run artbitrary lua code in the server (Requires `evalEnabled = true` in `DCS-gRPC`) using code typed directly into Discord or by reading a lua file.

 The connection with the DCS server is handled using `DCS-gRPC` which allows clients written in any gRPC suported language to interact with a running DCS